hyang344/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+The first and third image are relatively easy to classify.

-The first image might be difficult to classify because ...
+The second image might be difficult to classify because it is dark and the shape of the sign can be hard to identify.

+The forth and fifth image might be difficult to classify as they contain quite a few blurred details on the sign.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).